What Is Hypovolemic Shock?

 - low blood pressure

 - weak pulse

-The sign of external hemorrhaging is bleeding profusely at the site of injury.
+The sign of external hemorrhaging is bleeding profusely at the

 Signs of internal hemorrhaging include: